KhronosGroup/glTF-Tutorials/PBR/README.md

 * **Dyed Glass** - Specular reflection and transmission as in clear glass, but with added diffuse reflection to account for the color

 ## Where does glTF come in?
-As you may know, glTF is a 3D file format that is increasingly becoming a standard in the CG community.
-It has the capability to encode everything in a 3D scene including meshes, cameras, lights, joint hierarchies, samples, and materials.
-This means that glTF can give many software applications, such as game engines and modeling software, the capability of importing and exporting entire scenes by using a single file type.
+As you may know, [glTF](https://www.khronos.org/gltf) is a 3D file format that allows efficient transmission and loading of 3D scenes, including materials.

-However, with the rise in demand for PBR materials within these applications, it has become clear that there is no consistency in the language used to describe these materials.
+With the rise in demand for PBR materials within realtime applications, it has become clear that there is little consistency in the language used to describe these materials.
 For example, the parameters for physically-based materials used in Unreal Engine 4 are base color, roughness, metallic, and specular while Marmoset uses albedo, microsurface, and reflectivity.
-This creates a language barrier between artists and developers who use different applications and makes it difficult for users to switch easily between them.
+This creates a language barrier between artists and developers who use different applications and makes it difficult for users to import and export files easily between them.

-With this in mind, glTF can become the meeting point for all of these applications and unify the language that the CG community uses to discuss physically-based materials, all while giving graphics applications the capability to efficiently transmit high-quality 3D scenes.
+With this in mind, glTF aims to bring PBR to runtime engines in a consistent way that is simple to implement and sufficient for most use cases.
+This allows developers to reuse exporters and pipeline tools instead of creating application-specific ones.

 ## References
 * [_Physically-Based Rendering, And You Can Too!_](https://www.marmoset.co/posts/physically-based-rendering-and-you-can-too/), by Joe "Earthquake" Wilson